-The California Air Resources Board ("CARB") and Generac Corporation are pleased to explain the Emission Control System Waranty on your new recreational vehicle generator engine.
-In California, new recreational vehicle generator must be designed, built and equipped to meet the State's stringent anti-smog standards.
-Generac Corporation will warrant the emission control system on your recreational vehicle generator for the periods of time listed below provided there has been no abuse, neglect, unapproved modification, or improper maintenance of your recreational vehicle generator engine.
+The California Air Resources Board ("CARB") and Generac Corporation are pleased to explain the Emission Control System Warranty on your new recreational vehicle generator engine.
+In California, new utility and lawn and garden equipment engines must be designed, built and equipped to meet the State's stringent anti-smog standards.
+Generac Corporation will warrant the emission control system on your recreational vehicle for the periods of time listed below provided there has been no abuse, neglect, unapproved modification, or improper maintenance of your recreational vehicle generator engine.